 - ....

-After transferring Apple Music to a USB flash drive, it's possible to put the songs on almost any device including CarPlay, Windows computers, Mac, HomePod, smart audio speakers, smart TVs, and even Android phones with an adapter.
+After transferring Apple Music songs to a USB flash drive, you can play them in the car, on smart TVs, PlayStation/Xbox consoles, HomePod, smart audio speakers, Android phones with an adapter, or any USB-supported devices.

 Final Words